sweetbbak/toru/README.md

     Push to the branch: git push origin my-new-feature Submit a pull request 🤘

 PR's welcome!
-This project currently uses Golang 1.21.7 make sure to format go files using `gofmt`
+This project currently uses Golang 1.22.2 make sure to format go files using `gofmt` and `alejandra` for nix.
+I'm likely to reject PR's that are directly to main unless they are small or are regarding typos, the readme or documentation.

 ## Why though?